Rener-py/SCB/README.md

 **Panicked Spirit Effect:** [![spirit_Txt3_scaled_3x_pngcrushed](https://github.com/Rener-py/SCB/assets/47863186/b9e67410-a2ec-47b4-898a-3175aedd55db)]

-Upon respawning, players are imbued with the **Panicked Spirit** effect for 60 seconds.
+Upon respawning, players are imbued with the **Panicked Spirit** effect for 120 seconds.
 As their mortal form temporarily fades, they take on a ghostly appearance, becoming ethereal beings.
-Swiftly navigating through the world, they are blessed with the effects of Speed II and Slow fall, enabling them to swiftly return to their lost possessions.
+Swiftly navigating through the world, they are blessed with the effects of Speed II, Fire resistance and Slow fall, enabling them to swiftly return to their lost possessions.

+**New**: Added config file, now you can modify all functions! find it in ``/config/SpiritualComeBack_config.json``

 ![panicked_spirit_green_2](https://github.com/Rener-py/SCB/assets/47863186/26e71e62-e4d6-4563-a69b-1d984c341b72)